hank-ehly/get-native.com/docs/pages/02_features.md

 ### Registration & Login
-Get Native allows users to register and/or login in 1 of 3 ways:
+Get Native allows users to register and/or login in 1 of 4 ways:

-Facebook
+1. Facebook
+2. Twitter
-Gmail (Google Account)
+3. Gmail (Google Account)
-Regular Email
+4. Regular Email

 ### Browse / Search Videos
 The focus of Get Native is on studying video interviews.
 Users can browse and/or filter-search video interviews based on preset criteria.
 Videos are stored on the origin server and sent to the client using HTTP Range Requests [RFC 7233] via the HTML5 `<video>` interface.
 Videos are proprietary and are not available for download; however, they are free to view online.